weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 Fuel prices have been on the rise since the beginning of the year, and house prices have been skyrocketing a combination of demand and lumber shortages.

-So inflation was already beginning to rear its ugly head, and there were many market participants, who were beginning to ring the alarm bells.
+So inflation was already beginning to rear its head, and there were many market participants, who were beginning to ring the alarm bells.

 ## THE "SURPRISING" OUTCOME - INFLATION

-Then came the April CPI numbers, which were released 2 weeks ago.
+Then came the April CPI numbers.

 They showed, that consumer prices had increased by 4.2% in the 12 months from April 2020.